“My gynecologist told me openly that he is against home birth.”

 DOES THE MOTHER HAVE TO GO TO THE DOCTOR AFTER THE BIRTH, FOR EXAMPLE TO HAVE BIRTH INJURIES STITCHED UP?

 After the birth, the midwife will check for injuries.
-Minor and minor injuries often do not require any treatment (and this applies to most women), as the tissue can heal well on its own.
+Minor injuries often do not require any treatment (and this applies to most women), as the tissue can heal well on its own.

 If the injury is more serious, the midwife can easily treat it herself.
 She also has options for numbing the area so that you are well looked after and don't have to go to the hospital!

-Only if the injury is really deep would it be an exceptional case that you would have to go to the hospital.
+You only have to go to the hospital if the injury is deep, which is an exceptional case.
 Of course, this can also happen if there are problems with the detachment of the placenta.
 This can never be ruled out, but it is relatively rare.”

 YOU HAVE ALSO EXPERIENCED A HOME BIRTH YOURSELF.
 WHY DID YOU CHOOSE THIS FOR THE BIRTH OF YOUR SON?

-“My main reason for this was that I knew that my home was THE place where I felt comfortable, safe and secure.
+“The main reason was that I knew my home was THE place where I felt comfortable, safe, and secure.
 A place where I could really let go.
-This point is essential for the birth, the importance of it is often greatly underestimated!
+This point is essential for birth, the importance of it is often greatly underestimated!

-There are two things that you can actually compare birth to: Firstly, there is bowel movements.
+There are two things you can compare birth to: Firstly, bowel movement.
 Ask yourself: Where do I have to go?
 Where can I let myself fall so that I have to go to the toilet?
 Ultimately, birth is also an excretory process.

 The other comparison is sex: It is said that birth is a continuation of the sexual act.
 And of course that is only logical: very intimate, very vulnerable and the same parts of the body are heavily involved.
 Accordingly, birth also needs a similarly protected environment as the sexual act.
 So ask yourself: "Where would I have sex?" when you choose the place where you give birth!"